tomi/vscode-rf-language-server/client/README.md

 This project is a grateful recipient of the [Futurice Open Source sponsorship program](https://spiceprogram.org). ♥

 Syntax highlighting grammar is built on top of [work](https://bitbucket.org/jussimalinen/robot.tmbundle/wiki/Home) by Jussi Malinen.

+This specific version has been made by @Snooz82 René Rohner